 Where to Get Marijuana in Virginia

-Virginia will allow adults 21+ to grow up to 4 plants starting July 1, 2021.
+Adults 21+ to grow up to 4 plants starting July 1, 2021.
+Be aware, a single household cannot grow more than 4 plants, regardless of how many people reside in the house.
 All medical cannabis must be obtained from a licensed dispensary.

 Rules regarding marijuana delivery are yet to be established.